ayandey1359/codeone/R/README.md

 # Project 2 :
-In this project I took the same dataset superstore sales data.and do the complete data analysis in the R studio. and in this repository i and in project 2 file i uploaded the raw file ( .Rmd ) . because it is raw file it may difficult to understand. so I made a HTML file and deploy it by GitHub page.  here is the link """"""""""""""""" .
+In this project I took the same dataset superstore sales data.and do the complete data analysis in the R studio. and in this repository i and in project 2 file i uploaded the raw file ( .Rmd ) . because it is raw file it may difficult to understand. so I made a HTML file and deploy it by GitHub page.  here is the [link](https://ayandey1359.github.io/Project2/) <output page>

 # project 3 :